wilsonliaows/docs/connectors/jira/actions.md

 ##### Unable to see project issue type(s)
 If you don't see the project issue type(s) you're looking for, the linked Jira account may not have sufficient permissions to view the project or issue/issue type.

 If you are a Jira administrator of your Jira workspace, check the linked Jira account's permissions by using Jira's Permissions helper.

 See our [Jira permissions documentation](/connectors/jira.html#jira-permissions-helper) or check out [Jira's guide on Permissions helper](https://confluence.atlassian.com/adminjiracloud/using-the-permission-helper-868982879.html) for more details.
 Otherwise, check with your Jira administrator(s) for help.

 ##### Unable to see field(s) / custom field(s)
 If you don't see the field(s) you're looking for,
 1. The linked Jira account may not have sufficient permissions to view the field(s).
-Again, you can use Jira's Permissions helper if you're a Jira administrator.
+See our [Jira permissions documentation](/connectors/jira.html#jira-permissions-helper) or check out [Jira's guide on Permissions helper](https://confluence.atlassian.com/adminjiracloud/using-the-permission-helper-868982879.html) for more details.
 Otherwise, check with your Jira administrator(s) for help.<br><br>
 2. The field configuration of the custom field is not associated correctly with the issue type used in the project.
 If you're a Jira administrator, check your field's field configuration, that it's associated to the correct issue type, and that the issue type scheme is associated to the correct project.
 Otherwise, check with your Jira administrator(s) for help.

 ## Get issue